lifexp-dao/lifexp-public/lifexp-dao-charter.md

 **Adopted:** \[TBD]

-**Filed with:** Wyoming Secretary of State (as part of Articles of Organization or linked via public GitHub)
+\*\*Filed with: Wyoming Secretary of State under Entity ID 2025-001677185 (as part of Articles of Organization or linked via public GitHub)